BT broadband and TV review

 While other providers have switched to a line rental only model, BT have recently moved back to offering all new customers weekend calls included as standard.

 Users also get free BT Cloud secure online storage, to back up files.

-The point here is that while BT broadband deals might not seem like the cheapest around, the extra cost isn't just because of the brand name.
-There are real benefits included in every package.
+The point here is that while BT broadband deals might not seem like the cheapest around, the extra cost isn't just because of the brand name; they do offer value for money.

 To get broadband, customers must take BT line rental.

 While they've recently been ordered to reduce the cost of line rental for landline-only customers, everyone else pays £18.99 - although the total monthly price will vary depending on what other products and inclusive calls are included.